British CitizenshipBecome Naturalised in the UK

 5 Year Route To British Citizenship

 If you have been living in the UK for 5 years or more and had Indefinite Leave to remain for a minimum of 12 months you may be eligible to apply for Citizenship.
 There are other requirements to be met such as Life in the UK test and residency.
-If you have travelled out of the UK for too long or had a criminal conviction then you may find you are not able to apply at this time.
+If you have traveled out of the UK for too long or had a criminal conviction then you may find you are not able to apply at this time.
 It is best to seek immigration advice before making an application to ensure you qualify.

 Other Routes To British Citizenship